 Four women surfers, an activist, a lawyer and our supporters stood together, united in our demand for equality and pay equity.

 And here we are today: Assemblymember Tasha Boerner Horvath and Assemblymember Lorena Gonzalez have taken an interest in the precedent our work has set and they are pursuing an equal pay in sports bill.
-The Committee for Equity in Women’s Surfing is pleased to support Assembly Bill 467.
+Sadly, thier effort misses the mark.
+The Committee for Equity in Women’s Surfing is opposed to Assembly Bill 467 unless it’s amended.
 Increasing the number of events and the number of awards for women, as well as offering equal prize money, is the only way to achieve meaningful equity in competitive surfing.